edname/laravel-wsl-setup/README.md

 # laravel-wsl-setup
 This guide is for installing latest PHP version from ppa:ondrej/php If you would like to install different version of PHP it is required to mention the version for all the packages.
 This guide is just for quick development WSL setup for learning and testing.
-Next i will have to learn to use Docker.

 ## WSL Install ->
 ```bash